-CONSULTANT will review the 95% PS&E package for contractor constructability of the SSP's and incorporate the requirements as needed.
+CONSULTANT will review the 95% PS&E package for contractor constructability of the SSP's and nSSP's and incorporate the requirements as needed.

 4-8.2 Construction Schedule

 CONSULTANT will prepare a CPM construction schedule in consultation with Commission and Caltrans based on the estimated required working days for project construction.